SageGrey/exp-exp-exp/improbabilityDrive/2_pblc-prvt-dvlpmnt.md

 <details>
   <summary> Notes from Review Session </summary>

+  **Kaydens Summary Predictions**

+       1. Public Private partnerships are here to stay.
+Inequality is on the rise.
+The urban project beguiles.
+ESG (environmental, social, governance) Metrics increasingly important.
+       2. All real estate is public private development
+       3. Public private deals are increasingly complicated and costly
+       4. Public entreprenesurship is a new profession that is rising.
+       5. Scholars and practitioners need to dive deeper
+       6. There are new institutional powers (Eds and Meds)
+       7. Private provision of public benefits will continue
+       8. Climate change will fundamentally change how we live.
+       9. Changing live-work arrangements will lead to poly-centric cicties.
+       10. Skepticism about public-private development will continue

   **REMINDER** Write down assumptions.

   **Tax-Increment Financing:** Up until that point, all property tax went to the general budget of the city.
 NOW, any increase in property value now is earmarked to provide money for infrastructure improvements in the district.
 So property tax APPRECIATION will go to infrastructure improvements.
 This might make the value go up, thus creating a virtuous circle.